MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 ---
 title: "Evaluating Chat App Prompts with Azure OpenAI"
-description: "Learn how to effectively evaluate the prompt answers in your RAG-based chat app using Azure OpenAI.
-Generate sample prompts, run evaluations, and analyze results." ms.date: 01/16/2024 ms.topic: get-started ms.custom: devx-track-python, devx-track-python-ai
+description: "Learn how to effectively evaluate prompt answers in your RAG-based chat app using Azure OpenAI.
+Generate sample prompts, run evaluations, and analyze results." ms.date: 01/22/2024 ms.topic: get-started ms.custom: devx-track-python, devx-track-python-ai
 # CustomerIntent: As a python developer new to Azure OpenAI, I want evaluate the prompt answers of my chat app.